Getting Started as a Junior software developer

 Rather, other than looking around at other people's projects and doing a

 "Hello world" in many languages, choose one, just one.
 You start pushing your limit and the limit of your tools when you focus on one thing: one framework, one language, one project, etc. And you will get deeper knowledge along the way.
-Resist the urge to become a jack of all trades and master of none.
+Resist the urge to become a jack of all trades and master of none - at the start

-It doesn't have to be the 'next google' or next big thing.
+It doesn't have to be the 'next google' or the next big thing.
 This is a marathon, not a sprint.
 Start small.
 Create something that directly impacts your day-to-day activities.
 For instance, as a first project, I created a simple house chores timetable with python.
 It was an excel sheet that would change every week it was run to suit our needs at the time.
-Having this on my local computer, the next step would have been to mail the participants of the table the weeks' chores.
+Having this on my local computer, the next step would have been to mail the participants of the table the week's chores.
 Simple as that.
-With this, I learned some OOP concepts, got to interact with excel, and finally got to send an email with python!
+With this, I learned some OOP concepts, interacted with excel, and finally got to send an email with python!

 In essence, learning never stops.
 There is never a point where a software developer can say "I've just finished learning C!" and with pride stash it somewhere in a closet as a finished product.
 It never happens.
 To show just how true this fact is, Dennis Ritchie, the creator of C , when asked where he would scale himself as a C programmer on a scale of ten gave a seven.
 I think you can get what this means.

-By this point, you should have gotten a few things up your sleeve.
+You should have gotten a few things up your sleeve by this point.
 So what next?
 Collaboration.From github to bitbucket,get team you can work with,peer to peer coding.
 Build things together, give each other challenges, review each others' code.
 Get to know what you can do more to improve while helping a friend out write better code.

 As a checkout for the post,learn.
 Learn learn and learn.
 As a constant reminder: